bclindner/chipbot/README.md

 python bot.py -n "uniqueusername" -c "#uniquechannel" -d
 ```

-And the bot will join #uniquechannel as uniqueusername on freenode.
+And the bot will join #uniquechannel as uniqueusername on esper.net.
 All messages received will be printed to the terminal.

 The ```argparse``` and ```pattern``` modules will also be required, which can be installed via pip:
 ```